AlinaBrode/am_lang/docs/plans.md

 * make our stories linkable, create a link from gihub to story in the site
 * create a short on youtube (using veo?) for small_etudes_post_00
   * can't progress, try later
-* fix lurik photo file
+* fix lurik photo file (reduce size)
+* introduce several sections into telegram channel (separate programming, language, relocation)